 Be sure to have fun and have Q & A afterwards.
-Remind them that DfG Kits can last 2 -3 years, and that how long they last is determined by how well they care for their DfG Kits.
+Remind them that DfG Kits have been reported by users as lasting 2 -3 years, and that how long they last is determined by how well they care for their DfG Kits.

 LAUNDERING TIPS (TO ENSURE DfG KITS CREATE MORE DAYS)

 It's vital for the health of those using DfG Kits and the long term health of the DfG Kit that all recipients learn how to use and properly care for them.
 Girls should always be instructed to keep soiled components in their extra baggie to be washed daily.
 The soiled pads should first be rinsed-- this can even be "gray water" (water used for other purposes, such as cooking or cleaning).
 Then they should gently swish or knead the components just a bit (very gently, we don't want to wear the bag).
 Then spill away the most "colorful" water into the latrine or toilet where available.
 In any case, an area away from households and public areas (some areas designate a drainage area.)
 Many cultures have aversion to handling menses so this pre-wash phase is an important part of enabling easy care.
 At this point, the kits are quite easy to clean with very little soap and water.

 Important: Ensuring that your DfG Kit components are carefully washed and fully dried is important for maintaining their longevity and keeping them free from bacteria.
 While all DfG Kit components can and should be dried in the sun (UV rays kill microbes), there is also the option to iron dry some, but not all, components.
 DfG Liners can be ironed dry, but please note that ironing DfG Shields will damage their waterproof layer.
 For this reason, DfG Shields should never be ironed to dry.